Labi001/NutritionApp/README.md

  ✔ Automated Emails when a New Order is created
  ✔ Admin Panel
  ✔ Pay on Delivery feature
  ✔ Pay with PayPal integration
- ✔ Kotlin Multiplatform technology
  ✔ Firebase KMP SDK
  ✔ Firebase Firestore (+ Security rules)
  ✔ Firebase Authentication